 You can also use iMap to find general property information for Denman and Hornby Islands.

 The Agricultural Land Reserve (ALR), is a provincial designation over land in the province which is regulated by the Agricultural Land Commission Act.
-Click here to view our brochure about the ALR, which outlines what the ALR is and how it is used to secure lands for agricultural purposes in BC You can also visit the Agricultural Land Commission website at http://www.alc.gov.bc.ca/ for further information and to view the Agricultural Land Reserve Use, Subdivision and Procedure Regulations.
+You can also visit the Agricultural Land Commission website at http://www.alc.gov.bc.ca/ for further information and to view the Agricultural Land Reserve Use Regulation.

 Special events are important to the Comox Valley: they help drive the local economy, give residents exposure to entertainment and allow communities to gather and celebrate together.
 Music festivals and other special events are a catalyst for cultural and regional economic development.

 Special events carry some degree of inherent risk, whether that risk is generated by the event or subject to some external hazard.
-The intent of the special events permit bylaw is to identify, discuss, minimize and mitigate the risks associated with special events, while reducing the impacts on the host community.
-The bylaw addresses these risks though provisions that transfer liability to the event organizer and minimize risks to the Comox Valley Regional District (CVRD).
+The intent of the Special Events Permit Bylaw is to identify, discuss, minimize and mitigate the risks associated with special events, while reducing the impacts on the host community.
+The bylaw addresses these risks though provisions that transfer liability to the event organizer and minimize risks to the Comox Valley Regional District.
 Further, the bylaw intends to provide for adequate health, sanitation and protective measures for people attending large events.

 - If a special event is likely attended by between 400 and 1,000 individuals per day, a class I special event permit is required.
 If a special event is likely attended by more than 1,000 individuals per day, a class II special event permit is required.

 - If the property of the special event is not zoned for special events or permitted by senior level government acts or regulations, a temporary use permit is required.